faceboy1392/bob-stuff/README.md

 # Bob Bot Guide

 First of all, if there is question that you have that is not explained here, it is recommended to join [Bob's Discord server](https://discord.gg/33Aw6gWmmV) and ask your question there.
-You can also keep up to date with Bob's newest updaets and keep track of downtime there.
+You can also keep up to date with Bob's newest updates and keep track of downtime there.
 ### Overview